morukele/paystack-rs/README.md

 [![paystack-rs on crates.io](https://img.shields.io/crates/v/paystack-rs.svg)](https://crates.io/crates/paystack-rs)
 [![paystack-rs  on docs.rs](https://docs.rs/paystack-rs/badge.svg)](https://docs.rs/paystack-rs)

-Convenient rust bindings and types for the Paystakc HTTP API aiming to support the entire API surface.
+Convenient **Async** rust bindings and types for the Paystack HTTP API aiming to support the entire API surface.
 Not the case?
 Please open an issue.
 I update the definitions on a weekly basis.

 ## Documentation